 Little did Hubbs know this would result in a film that would become an instant classic, simultaneously cementing the iconic status of Bruce Lee and establishing the popularity of martial-arts films in the United States.

 Enter the Dragon stars Lee as a covert British intelligence operative who joins a diverse band of martial-arts masters to compete in an invitation-only competition held on a remote island by the mysterious Mr. Han (Shih Kien), who is suspected of various nefarious activities.
 Two other participants are American adventurers Roper (John Saxon) and Williams (Jim Kelly), who prove themselves in the ring alongside Lee and help uncover Han’s treachery, culminating in a kaleidoscopic showdown between Lee and Han in a mirrored room — a scene that has inspired numerous imitators over the past four decades.

-Produced by Raymond Chow’s Golden Harvest Studios in Hong Kong (with backing from Warner Bros.’ international distribution arm), the modestly budgeted production was designed to capitalize on the unexpected global success of Lee’s two previous pictures, both made in China: The Big Boss (1971) and Fists of Fury (1972).
+Produced by Raymond Chow’s Golden Harvest Studios in Hong Kong (with backing from Warner Bros.’ international distribution arm), the modestly budgeted production was designed to capitalize on the unexpected global success of Lee’s two previous pictures, The Big Boss (1971) and Fists of Fury (1972), respectively made in Thailand and Hong Kong.
 Warners-based producers Fred Weintraub and Paul Heller developed the Dragon script with Lee and brought Clouse aboard, seeking to ensure maximum appeal for American audiences.

-The photos below were taken by the film’s unit photographer, Dave Friedman, who provided them for AC‘s 2013 retrospective story.
-They were subsequently published as part of a book entitled Enter the Dragon: A Photographer’s Journey.
+The production photos below were taken by the film's unit photographer, Dave Friedman, who provided them for AC's 2013 retrospective story.
+Many were subsequently published as part his book Enter the Dragon: A Photographer's Journey.